Ibrahim-MohamedH/notifications-page/README.md

 ### Useful resources

-- [Jquery documentation](https://api.jquery.com/hasClass/) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Jquery documentation](https://api.jquery.com/hasClass/) - This helped me for to understand more Jquery's functions.

 ## Author